Enegnei/This-Month-In-Bitcoin-Privacy/_posts/where-data-flows/Zap-Solutions-Strike.md

 > Strike is your payment proxy to the world.
 Your information is kept private and never shared.

+However, it is apparent that there is a striking dissonance between this marketing, the privacy policy, and their partnerships.

 ### Terms of Service

 Strike's [terms-of-service](https://beta.strike.me/tos) (ToS) includes the following regarding their privacy policy: